 Great university experience

-Our two impressive campuses each combine a very safe and friendly environment with a great location, a wealth of cultural links and superb transport connections to London and continental Europe.
-The university runs a free hourly bus service between campuses for students and staff during term time.
-Come and see for yourself at one of our Open Days or, if you have already applied through UCAS, on a scheduled Applicant Day.
+Our two impressive campuses each combine a supportive and friendly environment with a great location, a wealth of cultural links and superb transport connections to London and continental Europe.
+The University runs a free hourly bus service between campuses for students and staff during term time.
+Come and see for yourself at one of our Open Days.

 Canterbury city centre is a 20-minute walk or short bus-ride from campus.
 It is a beautiful city with medieval buildings, lively bars, pubs, restaurants and cafés and a wide range of shops.
 The attractive seaside town of Whitstable and beautiful countryside of the North Downs Way is close by.
 London is an hour away by train.